All news

 Every panel is grounded in Western Balkans market reality.
 No "AI-first lender of 2030" abstractions.
 The question is always: what is actually working in our markets, and what isn't?

 We are replacing formal keynote slots with candid 1-on-1 fireside conversations.
-The first one — The Lender Who Went Digital First — pulls a CEO who bet the company on digital transformation onto the stage to share what actually changed and what they wish they had known.
+Day 1 pulls The Lender Who Went Digital First — a CEO who bet the company on digital transformation — onto the stage to share what actually changed and what they wish they had known.
+Day 2 hosts Women Reshaping Lending in the Balkans — female leaders driving change in the regional industry.

 Lunch on Day 1 will be themed tables led by moderators: